Experimentally Extending Quantum Kernel Learning to Quantum Data by NMR

 \subsection{Quantum Kernel for Classical Data}

-Here we use the star system, namely trimethyl phosphite, whose geometry and molecular structure are shown in Fig. \ref{fig_last} (a,b).
+Here, we use the star system, namely trimethyl phosphite, whose geometry and molecular structure are shown in Fig. \ref{fig_last} (a,b).
 Here $^{31}$P and $^1$H spins form central (C) and (A) ancillary qubits of the star-topology register.
-Given a classical input $\mathbf{x}_i$, we design the corresponding unitary $U(\mathbf{x}_i)$ and implment quantum feature map
+Given a classical input $\mathbf{x}_i$, we design the corresponding unitary $U(\mathbf{x}_i)$ and implement quantum feature map

-where $I_z^C$ is the $z$ component of the spin angular momentum operator of C-qubit.
-Starting from thermal equilibrium, we destroy the A spin magnetizations with the help of pulsed-field gradients and retain the central spin state in
+where $I_z^C$ is the $z$ component of the spin angular momentum operator of the C-qubit.
+Starting from thermal equilibrium, we destroy the A spin magnetization with the help of pulsed-field gradients and retain the central spin state in

 where $\epsilon$ is the central spin purity factor.
 Using Eqs. \ref{eq:kfrob} and \ref{eq:auizcu}, the NMR kernel can be written as

 which can be interpreted as the $z$-magnetization of C spin measured after applying, on $\rho_{eq}^C$, the unitary $U(\mathbf{x}_i)$ followed by $U^\dagger(\mathbf{x}_j)$.
 Assuming the input vectors are one-dimensional, the encoding unitary transformation used for input data is given by